cosmosquad-labs/squad/x/liquidity/spec/02_state.md

-    EscrowAddress       string  // address for the escrow account LastSwapRequestId   uint64  // index of the last swap request for the pair LastPrice           sdk.Dec // the last swap price of the pair CurrentBatchId      uint64  // index of the batch for pair.
-This index increase when valid swaps occur for the pair }
+    EscrowAddress       string  // address for the escrow account LastSwapRequestId   uint64  // index of the last swap request for the pair LastPrice           sdk.Dec // the last swap price of the pair CurrentBatchId      uint64  // index of the batch for pair }
 ```